sftcd/openssl/esnistuff/design.md

 stephen.farrell@cs.tcd.ie, 20190718ish

 This file describes the current design for our proof-of-concept openssl implementation of encrypted SNI.
+(As of Oct 2019, this is getting a bit out of date - it's on my list to come to this and turn it into a set of openssl man pages, so most of the content of this file will likely disappear in the not too distant.)

 - The code in our [fork](https://gitbub.com/sftcd/openssl) implements both client and server sides of the ESNI Internet-draft